Webinar Series: Agent-based Models for Health Improvement

 If you would like to apply for PHASE support to attend the NHS Hack Day please complete this online form by Friday 21st April: https://forms.office.com/e/rKAthmAeYj

 Webinar Series: An Introduction to agent-based models for public health

-This webinar series will provide and introduction to agent-based models with a particular focus on their application to public health challenges.
+This webinar series provides an introduction to agent-based models with a particular focus on their application to public health challenges.
 It is aimed at anyone with an interest in learning about agent-based modelling, including people who want to become “modellers” and learn to build models themselves, and people who want to learn how to use and interpret models and use these in public health policy-making or practice.

 The three webinars in this series will cover the principles of agent-based modelling, the types of public health questions agent-based models can be used to address, and how agent-based models can be used to inform policy and practice decisions, as well as introducing you to a range of case study examples of agent-based models applied to public health challenges.

 Complexity and agent-based modelling